 - Consider the use of assistive listening devices to help with telephone calls and video chats

-- If you suspect your hearing has changed have it tested
+- If you suspect your hearing has changed, book an online hearing test right away

 - Use a mask clip to position your mask around your neck instead of around your ears to lessen the risk of losing your hearing instruments